mantidproject/mantid/docs/source/algorithms/SingleCrystalDiffuseReduction-v1.rst

 For example setting SymmetryOps to "P 31 2 1", "152" or "x,y,z;
 -y,x-y,z+1/3; -x+y,-x,z+2/3; y,x,-z; x-y,-y,-z+2/3; -x,-x+y,-z+1/3"
 are equivalent.

+Temporary Workspaces
+####################

+If the KeepTemporaryWorkspaces option is True the data and the normalization in addition to the nomalized data will be outputted.
+This allows you to run separate instances of SingleCrystalDiffuseReduction and combine the results.
+They will have names "OutputWorkspace" + '_data' and "OutputWorkspace" + '_normalization' respectively.

+Where "OutputWorkspace" = OutputWorkspace"+'_data' /
+"OutputWorkspace"+'_normalization'.

+If background is subtracted there will be similar "OutputWorkspace" + '_background_data' and "OutputWorkspace" + '_background_normalization' for the background.

 Workflow
 --------